csc203-calpoly/lecture-notes/src/17_a_star/index.md

 **At this point, we have a problem**.
 When we explore `B`, and try to add its neighbours to our to-do list, we would correctly enqueue `D`.
 But because `A` is also a neighbour of `B`, we'd end up re-adding `A` to the list!

+Even if we didn't re-add `A` now, we would re-add it later when we explore `C`, which is also a neighbour of `A`.

 <div style="display: flex">